|Archive | Subscribe | Print Friendly | Send to a Friend | www.agchouston.org|

 In September the second Meet the Primes: One-on-One event was held at the chapter office.
 In October, members of the Diversity Committee attended a Port of Houston Authority (PHA) kick off meeting for its disparity study.Finally, in November the committee headed downtown to the Houston Minority Business Development Agency (MBDA) to meet their team and new director, Gabriela Zambrano.

-on what AGC Houston is doing to help grow qualified minority-owned businesses.
+Check out more on what AGC Houston is doing to help grow qualified minority-owned businesses.

 Pictured, members of the Diversity Commitee: Pictured (top, left to right): Jerry Nevlud (AGC), Christy Moore (Markle), Jim Stevenson (McCarthy Building Companies), William Martinez (AGC); and (bottom, left to right): Gary Allen (McCarthy Building Companies), Lana Coble (Tellepsen), and Tandelyn Weaver (Construction Contractors' College).
 Not pictured: Ike Allen (Linbeck Group), Tom Vaughn (Vaughn Construction) and Tamara Hancock (AGC)